 9. School Truancy – Should the government decriminalize school truancy?
 No. Children need to go to school and their needs to be accountability if they are actively skipping school.

 1. Gun Control – Should there be more restrictions on the current process of purchasing a gun?
 Yes, we should require strict background checks before gun purchases.
-We should make it much more difficult for convicted criminals and the mentally ill to obtain guns.
-Personally, I learned to shoot a gun in the boy scouts.
+We should make it much more difficult for violent convicted criminals and mentally ill to obtain guns.
+Personally, I am a proud gun owner.
+I learned to shoot a gun in the boy scouts.
 It was a good experience.
+I also love to go to the shooting range to practice with friends.
 I will defend the right of clear-minded, law-abiding citizens to own guns in which to hunt and to protect themselves and their families.

 2. Armed Teachers – Should teachers be allowed to carry guns at school?
-Yes and no. In some cases.
-We need to focus on hiring professionally trained security guards instead.
-Allowing teachers to carry guns at school would increase the risk of accidental shootings.
-However, if in smaller schools, or in schools where it is difficult to hire security personnel, certain teachers, who might want that profound responsibility, and who have demonstrated a large degree of trust among students, parents, faculty and the community, should be able to carry a gun after they have had much training in order to protect students.
+Yes.
+In some cases.
+I would love to focus on hiring professionally trained security guards instead.
+Allowing teachers to carry guns could increase the risk of accidental shootings...
+However, if in smaller schools, or in some schools where it is difficult to hire security personnel, certain teachers, who might want that profound responsibility, and who have demonstrated a large degree of trust among students, parents, faculty and the community, should be able to carry a gun after they have had the proper training in order to protect students.
 The responsibility of which teachers could be chosen for this extra duty would ultimately fall on the school board or perhaps the superintendent alone.
 No extra pay would be given to this teacher.
-It would be a position of much responsibility and the school leaders could decide to revoke this power at any time for any reason.
+It would be a position of much responsibility.

 3. Drug Policy – Are you in favor of decriminalizing drug use?
 No, I hate drugs with a passion.
 I cannot emphasize enough my disgust for drugs.
 However, I think we should decriminalize SOME drugs that offer medicinal benefits such as marijuana.
 I do not smoke marijuana, nor do I shame people who do it for recreation or certain health reasons.
 I just choose not to smoke.
 I really don’t like drugs and want them off our streets.
 I have seen people shooting up around the corner of my own street.
 I know it is happening all over.
 I will do whatever steps I can do to crack down on drugs.
 Drugs destroy lives and communities.
 I want them the heck out of Cincinnati, Ohio!